josephmontes/VAA/README.md

 ## PLAYER SPOTLIGHT
 ### Max Muncy & Kyle Schwarber
-  - Seeing these 2 names took me by surprise at first because they contrast with many of the hitters on this last as 3 True Outcome kind of guys
+  - Seeing these 2 names took me by surprise at first because their profile contrasts with many of the hitters on this list
   - However, the ability to hit this pitch may be what separates them from other 3 True Outcome guys like Joey Gallo & Miguel Sano (who we actually see on the following list below)
+    - Note that both of their wOBA values when 'g_fb'=1 are decreasing each season as the pitch's height above the zone ('inches') is doubling each season
+      - Schwarber: wOBA: *.474 -> .409 -> .311* inches: *.106 -> .369 -> .674*
+      - Muncy: wOBA: *.473 -> .394 -> .242* inches: *.241 -> .526 -> 1.48*
+    - This indicates that pitchers are throwing this pitch a little bit higher in the zone each year vs. these batters and essentially baiting them into swinging at an 'effective' pitch that they would normally spoil
     #### Kyler Schwarber 2021
     ![Screenshot 2023-09-12 183324](https://github.com/josephmontes/VAA/assets/125607783/f9015b27-a522-4bdf-8aca-2278eac0af77)
     #### Kyler Schwarber 2022
     ![Screenshot 2023-09-12 183329](https://github.com/josephmontes/VAA/assets/125607783/709500b9-3986-4311-9005-3d4301b2238a)
     #### Kyler Schwarber 2023
     ![Screenshot 2023-09-12 183336](https://github.com/josephmontes/VAA/assets/125607783/212f9d60-ac85-42e5-a226-25b5d7dcff9f)
-    - Note that his wOBA when 'g_fb'=1 is going down each year as 'inches' increases when 'g_fb' = 1
-    - The same thing happens to Max Muncy across the same seasons

     #### Max Muncy 2021
     ![Screenshot 2023-09-12 183343](https://github.com/josephmontes/VAA/assets/125607783/9b0a3893-1b6a-48ce-9594-68a033dcdbbe)
     #### Max Muncy 2022